 Some people use a tuner on every note for accuracy; other musicians with well trained ears can use the tuner to get an accurate reference pitch and then tune the rest of the notes in relation to that by ears.

 So while using a tuner be aware of harmonics by listening to the note and comparing it with an octave below or higher.
 I always make sure that the note I want to tune is much lower than what is should be to whatever my hearing ability I have that day.
-Let us say 1 or 2 notes below and see it on the tuner then slowly tune the string up noticing how much I have turned the tuning key for each note as I am getting closer to the note I want.
+Let us say 1 or 2 half notes (semi tones) below and see it on the tuner then slowly tune the string up noticing how much I have turned the tuning key for each note as I am getting closer to the note I want.
 This will also allow you check the tuner if it is picking up a harmonic (usually a third, a fifth or an octave).
 If that happens you may want to play the string not at its center but at a third of its length.

 In addition to a tuner you may also use a smart phone app such as Gstrings or others and compare the reading with the tuner you have.
 They may respond differently to harmonics.